-If you want to automate such “decision making” based on either files’ extensions and/or their sizes, you can specify those rules within a
+If you want to automate such “decision making” based on either file extensions and/or file size, you can specify those rules within a

-git annex addcommand to add all non-text (according to the auto-detected MIME-type of their content) and all files having the
+git annex addcommand to add all non-text and all files having the

 git-annexand the rest to git:

-The DataLad project relies on Git and git-annex and establishes an integrated data monitoring, management and distribution environment.
-As a sample of a data distribution based on a number of “data crawlers” for existing data portals, it provides unified access to over 10TB of neural data from various initiatives (such as CRCNS, OpenfMRI, etc).
+The DataLad project relies on Git and git-annex to establish an integrated data monitoring, management, and distribution environment.
+As a data distribution capitalizing on a number of “data crawlers” for existing data portals, it provides unified access to over 240TB of data from various initiatives (such as CRCNS, OpenNeuro, etc.).